NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Why change the existing section specifiers?

-First of all: There are no actual block specifiers within nix or nixpkgs.
+First, there are no actual block specifiers within nix or nixpkgs.
 The existing blocks heavily depend on a tool called `nixdoc` and not vice versa.

 -> See [github:nix-community/nixdoc](https://github.com/nix-community/nixdoc)